 Our experiences outside of the capital city

-Wander the city of Prizren The conference organizer planned a day trip to beautiful Prizren for us.
+Wander the city of Prizren.
+The conference organizer planned a day trip to beautiful Prizren for us.
 This was a city about 2 hours away from Prishtina.
 He rented a private bus for all of us, which made this experience unforgettable since we got to know the other speakers on the bus.
-We sang Albanian songs on the way to Prizren, which was so much fun.
+On the way to Prizren, we sang Albanian songs, which was so much fun.

 Immediately after stepping outside the bus, we noticed a different vibe from Prishtina.
 Prizren’s main attraction is the river canal that splits the city into two parts.
-On each side of this canal, you will find beautiful pedestrian cobblestone streets that lead to lots of stores, restaurants, and, of course, coffee shops to the other side of the city.
+On each side of this canal, you will find beautiful pedestrian cobblestone streets that lead to many stores, restaurants, and coffee shops to the other side of the city.
 Prizren is one of the most picturesque places to visit in Kosovo due to its gorgeous Ottoman-influenced architecture.

 The castle of Prizren was built in the 6th century and was used to protect the city from foreign attacks.
 Although the Serbians destroyed the castle during the war, it has been reconstructed.
 The Prizren castle is known for the number of underground tunnels (called “bunkers”), which were a part of the defensive military fortification to protect people and weapons during the infamous war with Serbia.
 Entry to the castle was free, and we got to see the observation points of the castle and enjoyed a 360-degree view of the city of Prizren.

 Hike the Mali I Sharrit Mountains (Sar Mountains).
 After spending most of the day in Prizren, there was one last stop that was just 30 minutes away from Prizren.
 Sar Mountains have a peak of 8697 feet (2651 m).
-We visited in late April and could still see snow on top of the mountains.
-The bus driver gave us a ride to the furthest point a car could go, where there was also a restaurant and locals selling honey.
+We visited in late April and could still see snow on the mountains.
+The bus driver gave us a ride to the furthest point a car could go, with a restaurant and locals selling honey.

 The temperature was in the 50s, but the snow depth was about 20 inches during our short hike.
 While enjoying the beautiful lush green views of the Sar Mountains, we also met many beautiful dogs wandering around in the big grassy fields.
-On our way down from our hike, we stopped by to buy authentic homemade honey.
+We stopped by to buy authentic homemade honey on our way down from our hike.
 We were given various samples to see what we preferred.
-We found the taste was different from the typical pre-packaged honey you find in the U.S.; it leaves a yummy and non-sweet aftertaste.
+We found the taste was different from the typical pre-packaged honey in the U.S.; it leaves a yummy and non-sweet aftertaste.
 A jar of honey costs 10 Euros, which is a reasonable price for the quality.

-Ski the slopes in Bjeshkët e Sharrit Mountains (Sar Mountains) The ski resorts in Bjeshkët e Sharrit Mountains, also known as Sar Mountains, offer Alpine-style accommodations and new slopes to explore for less than half of the price you would pay in other European nations.
-The ski resort of Brezovica has sking for all levels.
+Ski the slopes in Bjeshkët e Sharrit Mountains (Sar Mountains).
+The ski resorts in Bjeshkët e Sharrit Mountains, also known as Sar Mountains, offer Alpine-style accommodations and new slopes to explore for less than half of the price you would pay in other European nations.
+The ski resort of Brezovica has skiing for all levels.
 The highest point of the resort is 7,200 feet (2,400 m).